At Long Last, We Now Know What Kylie Jenner's Real Hair Looks Like

 She also revealed that her natural hair is shoulder-length like Kendall's, and the sisters do resemble each other more than ever without Kylie's hair done up.

-We love the understated style, but that doesn't make us less excited to see what wild color or cut she comes up with next.
+We love the understated style, but that doesn't make us less excited to see what wild colour or cut she comes up with next.

 Related Video: